redis/redis-doc/topics/cluster-spec.md

-While Redis Cluster nodes form a full mesh, **nodes use a gossip protocol and a configuration update mechanism in order to avoid exchanging too many messages between nodes during normal conditions**, so the number of message exchanged is not exponential.
+While Redis Cluster nodes form a full mesh, **nodes use a gossip protocol and a configuration update mechanism in order to avoid exchanging too many messages between nodes during normal conditions**, so the number of messages exchanged is not exponential.

 Nodes handshake
 ---

-Nodes always accept connection in the cluster bus port, and even reply to pings when received, even if the pinging node is not trusted.
+Nodes always accept connections on the cluster bus port, and even reply to pings when received, even if the pinging node is not trusted.
-However all the other packets will be discarded by the receiving node if the sending node is not considered part of the cluster.
+However, all other packets will be discarded by the receiving node if the sending node is not considered part of the cluster.

 A node will accept another node as part of the cluster only in two ways:

-* If a node will present itself with a `MEET` message.
+* If a node presents itself with a `MEET` message.
 A meet message is exactly like a `PING` message, but forces the receiver to accept the node as part of the cluster.
 Nodes will send `MEET` messages to other nodes **only if** the system administrator requests this via the following command: